 Nongonococcal Septic Arthritis

 Patients typically develop symptoms over the span of hours to days.
 Symptoms present in more than half of patients with septic arthritis include joint pain, joint swelling, and fever.
 Sweats and rigors are less common findings.
 Patients will typically splint the joint and resist any active or passive range of motion.
 If patients have a history of similar episodes, the likelihood of septic arthritis decreases and the likelihood of other forms of arthritis increase.
 Although typically monoarticular and affecting the knee, polyarticular involvement occurs in 10% of cases.
 Risk factors for septic arthritis include immunosuppression (eg, diabetes), injection drug use, elderly, prosthetic joint, and previous joint injury (eg, rheumatoid arthritis).

 Gonococcal septic arthritis typically has a slightly different presentation.
 A prodromal phase with migratory arthritis and tenosynovitis is the major feature before one or more joints become involved.
 Patients may describe features of gonococcal disease such as vaginal discharge, pelvic pain, penile discharge, or pustules on the hands.

-Although patients can appear toxic, most patients will not have vital sign abnormalities, including fever.
-The goal of the examination is ...
+Although patients can appear toxic, most patients will not have vital sign abnormalities, including ...